Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 Offered a 50/50 chance to win $100 or lose $100?
 Most people refuse.
 Raise the potential win to $200 while keeping the loss at $100?
 Now most people accept.

-This 2:1 ratio appears consistently across studies, cultures, and contexts.
-It's one of the most robust findings in behavioral science.
+This 2 to 1 ratio appears consistently across studies, cultures, and contexts.
+It is one of the most robust findings in behavioral science.

 Loss Aversion Beyond Money